Eat to Beat the Food Routine

 Sea vegetables are particularly rich in the trace mineral, iodine.
 Considering its importance in the body – iodine is the backbone of the thyroid hormones, and contributes to metabolic function, energy levels, immunity, detoxification processes – it’s no wonder iodine-rich foods are essential to health.
 On the beauty-front, iodine helps skin and hair to remain smooth and shiny.
 According to the WHO, 72% of the world’s population have an iron deficiency.

-Seaweed + Rice Noodles + Tofu + Avocado + Ponzu + Soy + Sesame oil = 7 foods
+Seaweed + Rice Noodles + Tofu + Carrot+ Ponzu + Soy + Sesame oil = 7 NEW FOODS!

 I’m much happier if I can avoid using plastic around my food.
 That’s why a lunchtime salad-in-a-jar is the bees knees.
 And it looks really pretty too.
 Put grains, pulses and dressing in first, then work your way up with the chopped ingredients.
 I think it’s best to put the leaves in last, so they don’t swim in the dressing and go limp.